Radhika210307/Cloud-computing-/Readme.md

 # VPC
-•Go to VPC and create a VPC then we have to create 4 subnets , where 2 subnets are private and other two are public .
+VPC-VIRTUAL PRIVATE CLOUD (ISOLATED NETWORK)
+A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
+It is logically isolated from other virtual networks in the AWS Cloud.
+You can launch your AWS resources, such as Amazon EC2 instances, into your VPC.

+image

+AWS Console -> Services -> Networking & Content Delivery -> VPC -> Your VPCs

+VPC NAME: my VPC

+IPV4 CIDR BLOCK: 10.0.0.0/16

+1)CREATE VPC

 ![image](https://github.com/user-attachments/assets/08f1ce68-a288-4296-a370-fbf523e13385)

+2)CREATE SUBNETS

+  we have to create 4 subnets , where 2 subnets are private and other two are public .

 ![image](https://github.com/user-attachments/assets/83ac3aca-e0aa-4b0c-9c09-226635911a6c)